Block-Recurrent Dynamics in Vision Transformers: Training Block Recurrent Foundation Models

 \section{Training Block Recurrent Foundation Models}

 All \textsc{\raptor} variants ($k=2,3,4$) are trained on top of DINOv2 (ViT-B with registers) \citep{darcet2023vision} and use the same transformer architecture.
 The model utilizes a feature dimension of $784$, an MLP ratio of $4$, and $12$ multi-head attention heads.
-The depth-scale MLP consists of a linear layer expanding from dimension 1 to 16, followed by a SiLU activation, and a second linear layer mapping from 16 to $3 \times \text{dim}$.
-This produces three separate scaling vectors.
+The depth-scale MLP in each block generates three separate scaling vectors; we provide the full formulation in Appendix \ref{sec:depth-scale}.
 For each \raptor~ variant in Table \ref{tab:block-distill} and Figure \ref{fig:raptor_percent_dino}, we train train three models, each with a different seed.
 We measure the performance of each model and report aggregate statistics.
 Below, we provide the hyperparameters and training settings used to train \textsc{\raptor}, describing the layer divisions for different values of $k$ followed by the training procedure.

 For each choice of $k$, the encoder layers are divided into blocks as shown in Table~\ref{app:raptor_splits}.
 We select these partitions using the max cut algorithm applied to the DINOv2 ViT-B activation layer-layer cosine similarity matrix using 10000 samples from the ImageNet-1k training set.